thaumagen/fluxcd-iona-console/README.md

 # repo per app

+# TODO

+* [ ] configure app build to produce cal ver timestamped image tags
+* [ ] configure image policies in the config repo to take advantage of that
+* [ ] confirm that the controler picks up new images (and that workload identity auth is not breaking it)

+## Outline

 Following the model described by fluxcd [here](https://fluxcd.io/docs/guides/repository-structure/#repo-per-app)

 Applications are developed and mantained in their own repo (which is free to